The Get Movin' Crew News

 When you approach a local business for sponsorship, it’s best to have a sound approach beforehand.
 First, make sure you know your audience and be specific for each business, making sure to address their needs and well as your own.
 This will vary from business to business, but it is key to make a direct connection to who they are and what they offer.
 For example, if you approach a local gym make sure to emphasize the physical fitness aspect of your Fun Run and ways they may get involved through donating water bottles, towels, t-shirts, or just making a monetary gift to the fundraiser.

-Before we list the tangible incentives for local sponsors, it's important to emphasize that the primary reasons for businesses to support your Fun Run are immaterial.
+Before we list the tangible incentives for local sponsors, it's important to emphasize that the primary reasons for businesses to support your Fun Run or Athon are immaterial.

 These are incentives that cannot be measured in dollars, such as networking with other members of the community, the emotional benefit of knowing they have helped an amazing cause, creating customer loyalty, and being an authentic, caring organization in the community.
 This is also why it’s good to get a contact person at the business that you can talk to and express these intangible benefits that speak more to the heart than the bottom line.
 But, there are also tangible benefits that you will definitely want to highlight.